Marian Turwid

-Marian Turwid-Kaczmarek, also known as Marian Turwid (1905-1987) was a Polish writer, painter and cultural activist in Bydgoszcz, and member of the National Committee of the National Unity Front (Front Jedności Narodu, FJN) in 1958.
+Marian Turwid-Kaczmarek, also known as Marian Turwid (28 September 1905 – 7 December 1987) was a Polish writer, painter and cultural activist in Bydgoszcz, and member of the National Committee of the National Unity Front (Front Jedności Narodu, FJN) in 1958.

 Biography

 Period under German Empire rule

 Marian Turwid was born on 28 November 1905 in Września, at the time located in the Province of Posen, Prussia.
 He was the son of Kazimierz Kaczmarek, a merchant and Julia, née Jakubowska.
 After graduating from Września primary school, he studied at the gymnasium and then at the State Male Teachers Seminary (Państwowe Seminarium Nauczycielskiego Męskiego) in Gniezno: there he passed the matura exam in 1926.

 Interwar period

 With his matura, he became in 1926, a teacher at a public elementary school in Borzykowo in Września County.
-Between 1926 and 1929, Marian studied at the Academy of Fine Arts in Krakow at the Faculty of Painting and Sculpture.
+Between 1926 and 1929, Marian studied at the Academy of Fine Arts in Kraków at the Faculty of Painting and Sculpture.
 He learned under the guidance of a number of professors, including Władysław Jarocki, Teodor Axentowicz, Xawery Dunikowski and Fryderyk Pautsch.
 On December 3, 1929, he passed the drawing exam for teachers and completed his studies in October 1930.

-From 1931 onwards, Marian Turwid was a drawing teacher at High School Nr.6 in Bydgoszcz.
+From 1931 onwards, Marian Turwid was a drawing teacher at High School No. 6 in Bydgoszcz.
 In 1935, he obtained professional qualifications allowing him to teach drawing in Polish in general secondary schools or as a state/private teacher in training seminaries.

 Meanwhile, he took an active part in the artistic life of Bydgoszcz and Greater Poland.
-He was the chairman of the Pomeranian Artists' Union and the secretary of the Artistic and Cultural Council of Bydgoszcz (1937-1939).
+He was the chairman of the Pomeranian Artists' Union and the secretary of the Artistic and Cultural Council of Bydgoszcz (1937–1939).
 From 1930, he was a member of the Association of Polish Artists and Designers (as will be in 1945, Bydgoszcz sculptor Piotr Triebler) and Polish Writers' Union.

 As a writer and artist, Marian made his debut in the Września Spokesman (Orędownik Wrzesiński).

 In 1926, his first book was published, Legends of Września, and a year later, the first exhibition of his paintings was held in Września.
 From this moment on, Marian started using the nickname Turwid.
 Later, he will change his name to Turwid-Kaczmarek.
 Between 1931 and 1937, he has been the chief editor of the artistic and literary monthly Wici Wielkopolskie.